-Per fiscal year, an employee may use up to a maximum of three (3) days of any accumulated sick leave for personal or professional reasons if prior approval of their absence is given by the Principal or the Executive Director.
+Per fiscal year, an employee may use up to a maximum of three (3) days of any accumulated sick leave for personal or professional reasons if prior approval of their absence is given by their supervisor.

 No grant of approval for an absence permitted under this policy section shall be conditioned upon disclosure of the specific purpose for which such absence is sought, nor shall any such grant of approval be withheld or denied because of the failure or refusal of the employee to disclose the specific purpose for which an absence is sought, provided that the employee may be requested to state whether the absence is sought under the category of "personal" or "professional" absence.